 Oracle E-Business Suite Integrated SOA Gateway provides Service Invocation Framework to invoke and consume Web services provided by other applications.

-For more information on implementing and administering Oracle E-Business Suite Integrated SOA Gateway and performing end-to-end integration activities, see Oracle E-Business Suite Integrated SOA Gateway Implementation Guide and Oracle E-Business Suite Integrated SOA Gateway Developer's Guide for details.
+For more information on implementing and administering Oracle E-Business Suite Integrated SOA Gateway and performing end-to-end integration activities, see the Oracle E-Business Suite Integrated SOA Gateway Implementation Guide and the Oracle E-Business Suite Integrated SOA Gateway Developer's Guide.

 Oracle E-Business Suite Integrated SOA Gateway contains the following features:

-Support annotated custom integration interfaces from Oracle Integration Repository
+Support custom integration interfaces from Oracle Integration Repository

 Enforce function security and role-based access control security to allow only authorized users to execute administrative functions

 Provide centralized, user-friendly user interface for logging configuration